Skip advert

 Depreciation

-Our expert data suggests that the lower-spec Q8s should fare reasonably well after three years and 36,000 miles, retaining around 50 per cent of their initial value.
-The range-topping Vorsprung performs worse, though, returning around 42-46 per cent.
-It’s important to remember that all Q8s have a high list price, so it could still cost quite a lot when the time comes to sell yours on.
+Our market data suggests that the standard Q8s should fare reasonably well after three years or 36,000 miles, retaining around 46 to 50 per cent of their initial value.
+The SQ8 and RS Q8 manage a similar 45 to 52 per cent.
+However, it’s important to remember that all Q8s have a high list price, so it should still be worth a lot when the time comes to sell it on.

-The exterior of the Audi Q8 is quite a step on from the relatively restrained Q7.
-Features like the larger front grille, more aggressively styled bumpers, new LED headlamp designs and a full-width lighting strip across the boot lid – as well as frameless side windows – give the Q8 a more upmarket and opulent feel.
+The exterior of the Q8 is quite a step on from the relatively restrained Audi Q7.
+Features like the larger front grille, more aggressively styled bumpers, LED headlamp designs and a full-width lighting strip across the boot lid give the Q8 a more upmarket and opulent feel.

 Advertisement - Article continues below